 Day job for Swedenborg

-He thus progressed from studying inorganic nature to organic nature.
+This scientist thus progressed from studying inorganic nature to organic nature.
 He went on to study spiritual nature.
-He wanted to empirically prove the immortality of the soul.
+His desire was to empirically prove the immortality of the soul.

 Swedenborg and the soul